AVData/hello-world/README.md

 # hello-world

-This is my first repository here on GitHub.
-Writing the program "Hello World" is a bit too simple to pose any kind of challenge for a novice working with a new programming language.
-One can write the following line of code to print "Hello World!"
+This was my first repository on GitHub, and I was going to simpy use the print funtion to print "Hello World!" using python, but that seems a bit too easy and straight forward.
+So, I took a different approach.

 `print("Hello World!")`